sktime/community-org/community_council/AGENDA.md

 7. AOB

-8. Potential Cooperation with KNIME (https://www.knime.com)
+8. from Patrick: Potential Cooperation with KNIME (https://www.knime.com)
     * KNIME is a software to create and productionize data science using one easy and intuitive environment
     * KNIME is currently working on python M/L functionality
     * We might cooperate with KNIME on integrating sktime their software by adapters